Mix Me a Person

 Mix Me a Person is a 1962 British crime drama film directed by Leslie Norman, starring Anne Baxter, Donald Sinden, Adam Faith, Walter Brown and Carole Ann Ford.
-The screenplay concerns a young London criminal who is faced with being hanged for murdering a policeman.
+A young London criminal is faced with being hanged for murdering a policeman.
 With even his defence counsel convinced of his guilt, a female psychiatrist tries to prove that the police and legal system have made a mistake.

 Plot

 Phillip Bellamy, a leading barrister, tells his wife, psychiatrist Anne Dyson, about his most recent case defending a young man, Harry Jukes, who has apparently shot a policeman on a country road and been found by police still holding the gun.
 Bellamy is convinced of his guilt but Anne is less sure.
 Much of her practice is with troubled young people, and she feels there is more to the story than the police evidence.

 Anne visits Harry in prison.
 He is depressed and distrustful but finally agrees to talk to her.
 Harry's story is that he took a Bentley Continental car to impress a girl, but when she went off with another boy, Harry decided to take the car for a spin before dumping it.
 Swerving to avoid another car, he burst a tyre, but could not find any tools in the boot to change the wheel.
 A policeman on a bicycle stopped to help.
 At the policeman's suggestion, Harry asked a couple in a car parked in the copse nearby for help, but disturbed at being caught in an illicit tryst, they refused and drove away.
 Harry next flagged down a lorry to ask to borrow a jack.
 The lorry stopped, but a passenger immediately produced a gun and shot the policeman.
 Harry managed to grab the gun from the killer as the lorry drove away.
 A few minutes later, a police car arrived and Harry was arrested.